KenjiOhtsuka/harmonica/README.md

 **This Library is NOT developed actively now.
-Please feel free to fork and your library.**
+Please feel free to fork, develop and publicize your library.**

 # Harmonica - Kotlin Database Migration Tool